FaceBlockTeam/satoshi-v1-core/README.md

 # Sats Token

-Sats token has the aim to allow everyone to own (a fraction of) bitcoin in affordable cost with crosschain technologies.
-The token can be redeemed to BTC through DEXs on 1:1 (sat, or 100,000,000th of 1 BTC).
+Sats token has the aim to allow everyone to own (a fraction of) bitcoin, at an affordable cost thanks to crosschain technology!
+The token can be redeemed to BTC through DEXs on 1:1 (1 sat = 1/100,000,000 of BTC).

 ###  Prerequisites

+TBA

 ### Running the tests